Remember T. Hewitt Edward Cat? If you do, I should mention that this is Medicare open enrollment season, because you’re old enough to care about that…

 After the long-suffering neighbor paid a metric ton of legal fees, the trial court threw the case out, and the Court of Appeals agreed.
 The Dinuccis’ case suffered from a simple problem: they never denied their cat was free range (how could they?), and that was all the ordinance required.
 Because there was probable cause to believe that the peripatetic pussycat had gone feral, there was probable cause to believe ordinance had been violated.
 That being the case, there could not be malicious prosecution.

-Nevertheless, if it happens again, we’d bet Mr. Lis’ll demand the City Prosecutor throw the book at ‘em — and probably overdose their sweet little kitty with industrial strength catnip.
+Nevertheless, if he ever sees the stray cat strut across his lawn again, we’d bet Mr. Lis’ll demand the City Prosecutor throw the book at ‘em — and probably overdose their sweet little kitty with industrial strength catnip.
 Ingratitude isn’t only unbecoming… often, it’s self-defeating, too.

 Dinucci v.
 Lis, 2007 Ohio App.
 LEXIS 3702, 2007 WL 2269740 (Ct.App.
 Ohio, Aug.
 9, 2007).
 This dispute between neighbors started over involving the capture and eventual safe release of a house cat.
 The parties were before this court in an earlier dispute, which involved trespass, property damage, and continuing nuisance claims by the Dinuccis against their next-door neighbor Matthew Lis.
 Then the Dinuccis had claimed Lis was liable for 1) delays in the construction of their house due to his objections, 2) damage to their lawn caused by trespassing, 3) willow tree branches hanging over their property, and 4) creating a nuisance by having the Lis yard look like a construction site for over two years.
 Out of all of that the Dinuccis won a princely $150 for damage to their lawn, the rest of their claims having been thrown out.
 The Dinuccis appealed to no avail.